rich-murphey/sqlx-actix-test/README.md

 * a bulky json field or a very long (32KB) text field in the database record.
 Json seems to trigger the issue more easily, and with a smaller record than a text field can.
+* streaming data from sqlx to actix responses (see the /junkstream method).